kkalkur/singtel/ReadMe.md

+# Git Repo General Instruction

-﻿﻿## The design principle's used to solve these problems
+## The design principle's used to solve these problems
 1. Program for Interface
 1. Favor composition over inheritance
 1. Strategy design Pattern is used extensively